A Genealogy of the Barnum, Barnam and Barnham Family

 Over the years many sources (including earlier versions of this genealogy) have suggested that Thomas was a son of Sir Francis Barnham (1576-1646).
 However, no source citation can be found to support that suggestion, which originally appeared in The Barnum Family, 1517-1904.
-The Barnum Family also states (without documentation) that Thomas Barnam was the 15th child of Sir Francis Barnham and his wife Lady Elizabeth Lennard (or Leonard), Baroness Dacre.
+It is also stated in The Barnum Family (without documentation) that Thomas Barnam [sic] was the 15th child of Sir Francis Barnham and his wife Lady Elizabeth Lennard (or Leonard), Baroness Dacre.

 1. There were Visitations of Kent in 1619 and 1668: College of Arms – C16 and D18.
 Obviously, someone born in 1625 would not appear in the Visitation of 1619.
 Nonetheless it is useful to see what is said about the Barnham Family in that visitation: College of Arms – C16/139.
 Sir Francis Barnham is shown married to Elizabeth, daughter of Sampson Lennard.
 They are listed as having seven sons and four daughters at that time.
 The eldest son is there stated to be 15 years old.
 The sons are named as Dacre, Robert, Edward, Francis, William, Dudley and Martin, in that order.